Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 ## Graphs {#graph-properties}
 Properties common to all graph items:
-- @c "datasource": if the object requires a datasource (most graphs do), then this is the name of the datasource.\n Note that this is the unique name of the datasource loaded from the report's @c "datasources" section, not a filepath.\n
+- @c "datasource": if the object requires a datasource (most graphs do), then this is the name of the datasource.\n Note that this is the unique name of the datasource loaded from the report's ["datasources"](#datasources-properties) section, not a filepath.\n
       Also, this is optional if the item type doesn't require a datasource (e.g., a @c Wisteria::GraphItems::Label).
 - @c "title": the title of the graph, which contains ["label"](#label-properties) properties.